JLCarveth/portfolio-backend/docs/deployment.md

 git clone https://github.com/jlcarveth/jlcarveth.github.io /var/www/html/
 ```
 Ensure Apache is running with the command `sudo systemctl status apache2`, and navigate to `localhost:80` in your browser.

+### Running the Backend Service
+First, ensure that `app.js` is runnable by executing `chmod +x app.js` in the backend installation directory.